$1,172,501Average Value$406Average Price per Sq Ft2Homes For Sale

 Reliable utilities for mountain living

-Despite the area’s mountainous landscape, Tall Timber provides reliable utilities:
+Despite the area’s mountainous landscape, Tall Timber residents have opportunities for reliable utilities:

 Propane is used for most heating systems.

-Wells and septic systems are a source for water.
+Wells and septic systems are a source of water.

 Starlink’s high-speed internet services make remote work possible.